xdnhatnguyen/Digits-Classification-Project/README.md

 │   └── Figure_4.png                # An evaluation table for the CNN Model
 │   └── cnn_interface.png           # User interface for the CNN Model
 │   └── mlp_interface.png           # User interface for the CNN Model
-│   └── demo.gif                    # Interactive Demo
+│   └── demo.mp4                    # Interactive Demo
 │   └── cnn_confusion_matrix.pdf    # A confusion matrix for CNN Model
 │   └── mlp_confusion_matrix.pdf    # A confusion matrix for MLP Model
 │   └── mnist_samples_high_res.pdf  # Samples of the MNIST dataset